ejona86/taus/README.md

 and 214, respectively.
 If your EFF increases by 10%, then your score increases ~10% for the same number of lines.

+## How to run

+There should be a pre-built IPS file for the most recent release.
+It should be applied to the USA Tetris ROM, commonly known as "Tetris (U) [!].nes".
+The ROM has CRC32 `6d72c53a`, MD5 `ec58574d96bee8c8927884ae6e7a2508`, and SHA1 `77747840541bfc62a28a5957692a98c550bd6b2b`.
+Ignoring the 16 byte iNES header (`tail -c +17 tetris.nes > no-header.nes`), it has CRC32 `1394f57e`, MD5 `5b0e571558c8c796937b96af469561c6`, and
+SHA1 `fd9079cb5e8479eb06d93c2ae5175bfce871746a`.
+It is generally okay if the iNES header is different.

 ## How to build

-There should be a pre-built IPS file for the most recent release.
-You only need to build if making changes or want to try out changes that have not yet been included in a release.
+You only need to build if you are making changes or want to try out changes that have not yet been included in a release.

 Dependencies (should be in PATH):
 1. [Flips](https://github.com/Alcaro/Flips).
 [Flips